breadbread1984/Quantitative-Trading-Demo/abu/README.md

 ## prerequisite

-abupy is outdated and lack of maintainance. you have to update line 34 of
+abupy is outdated and lack of maintainance. to run the code with the latest version of pandas, you have to update line 34 of

 ```shell
 /path/to/site-package/abupy/CoreBu/ABuPdHelper.py